 Can I make icons/wallpapers/sig images from your art?

-I'm generally fine with folks using my drawings for stuff as long as they're not being sold or plagiarized.
+I'm generally fine with folks using my drawings for non-commercial stuff as long as they're not being sold or plagiarized.

 E.K.
 Weaver was born during disco and grew up in a town full of rockets.
 She lives in Austin, Texas with her husband Brett, a big old dopey dog, a big young hyperactive dog, a cat who hates everything, and a cat who will not get off the drawing table stop chewing on my panel sheets no don't knock over that pencil jar awww crap